MTG/DeepConvSep/README.md

     ### Load binary training data from the out_path folder
     train = LargeDataset(path_transform_in=out_path, batch_size=32, batch_memory=200, time_context=30, overlap=20, nprocs=7)

-# Audio sample querying for a given instrument and note using the RWC instrument sounds database
+# Audio sample querying using RWC database
 The <a href="https://staff.aist.go.jp/m.goto/RWC-MDB/">RWC instrument sound dataset</a> contains samples played by various musicians in various styles and dynamics, comprising different instruments.
 You can obtain a sample for a given midi note, instrument, style, dynamics and musician(1,2,3) by using the classes in 'rwc.py'.